QaysFaaris23/EA/FaarisJOurnals/SCDF TANK DOCUMENTATION.md

 <img src="https://github.com/QaysFaaris23/ScdfVehicle/blob/master/FaarisJOurnals/EngineCompartment5.PNG" width ="300">

 Next ill shall move on to the turret.
 A servo rest inside the turret platform, and the turret ring is secured to the servo with a screw which holds the turret ring between the head of the screw and the servo.
-Do note theres a thread inside inside the servo head which can be screwed into
+Do note theres a thread inside the servo head which can be screwed into

 <img src="https://github.com/QaysFaaris23/ScdfVehicle/blob/master/FaarisJOurnals/Turret1.PNG" width ="300"> <img src="https://github.com/QaysFaaris23/ScdfVehicle/blob/master/FaarisJOurnals/Turret2.PNG" width ="300">